-About This Document
+About This Overview Document

-The Trustees have developed a document entitled Draft Programmatic Damage Assessment and Restoration Plan and Draft Programmatic Environmental Impact Statement (Draft PDARP/PEIS).
-The draft document fulfills two purposes:
+The Trustees have developed a document entitled Final Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (Final PDARP/PEIS).
+The document fulfills two purposes:

-- It provides a natural resource damage assessment and proposed restoration plan, under OPA. - It presents an examination of the environmental impacts of various restoration alternatives, under the National Environmental Policy Act (NEPA).
+- It provides a natural resource damage assessment and restoration plan, under OPA. - It presents an examination of the environmental impacts of various restoration alternatives, under the National Environmental Policy Act (NEPA).

-Given the ecosystem-level nature of the injuries, the Trustees prepared the Draft PDARP/PEIS document in a programmatic manner.
-Instead of identifying and analyzing specific restoration projects, the Draft PDARP/PEIS provides higher-level guidance for identifying, evaluating, and selecting future restoration projects.
-The Draft PDARP/PEIS also describes how the Trustees propose to allocate restoration funding across geographic areas and various types of restoration activities.
+Given the ecosystem-level nature of the injuries, the Trustees prepared the Final PDARP/PEIS document in a programmatic manner.
+Instead of identifying and analyzing specific restoration projects, the Final PDARP/PEIS provides higher-level guidance for identifying, evaluating, and selecting future restoration projects.
+The Final PDARP/PEIS also describes how the Trustees propose to allocate restoration funding across geographic areas and various types of restoration activities.

-This document provides an overview of the Draft PDARP/PEIS, including key findings.
-For a more complete discussion with technical details and citations, please refer to the full Draft PDARP/PEIS.
-The Draft PDARP/PEIS is the official statement describing the Trustees' determinations and proposed decisions. and its text will control in case there are any differences between the Draft PDARP/PEIS and this document.
+This document provides an overview of the Final PDARP/PEIS, including key findings.
+For a more complete discussion with technical details and citations, please refer to the full Final PDARP/PEIS.
+The Final PDARP/PEIS and Record of Decision are the official statements describing the Trustees' determinations and decisions, so if there are any differences between those documents and this overview, those documents take precedence.